hyprwm/hyprland-wiki/pages/FAQ/_index.md

 utility, try our own screenshotting utility:
 [Grimblast](https://github.com/hyprwm/contrib).

+**Option 2:** You can also use hyprshot, more info [here](https://github.com/Gustash/Hyprshot).

-**Option 2:** Install `flameshot`.
+**Option 3:** Install `flameshot`.

-Flameshot has more built-in features like allowing you to draw with a paintbrush, add lines, add shapes, etc.
+Flameshot has many built-in features like allowing you to draw with a paintbrush, add lines, add shapes, etc.

-It was built originally for X and there are some issues on Wayland because of it so we have to do some configuration:
+Flameshot was built originally for X and **it has many issues on Wayland** and users with HiDPI and multi-monitor setups have had mixed experiences with Flameshot.
+The options above are smoother and more native to Wayland.
+If you still want to use Flameshot, here are some configuration recommendations by users who've found workarounds.

 ```
 # noanim isn't necessary but animations with these rules might look bad. use at your own discretion.